General Hunting Regulations

 Possession of Certain Wildlife by Persons, Taxidermists & Butchers

-No person shall have in possession a deer, bear, migratory game birds or turkey that they did not kill unless it has a label bearing the name, address, telephone number, license and permit numbers of the person who killed the deer, bear, migratory game bird or turkey.
-Those in the business of processing deer, bear or turkey (that is butchers, taxidermists, etc.) shall keep a ledger of all of their customers.
-Each customer’s name, current address, day and evening telephone numbers, Conservation ID Number and possession seal number of any black bear or turkey, or Confirmation Numbers, gender and age (fawn or adult) for deer being processed shall be included in the ledger.
-The ledger shall be made available for inspection upon request during the hours of 9 a.m. to 5 p.m. by any law enforcement officer or employee of the Division of Fish and Wildlife.
+No person shall have in possession a deer, bear, migratory game birds or turkey that they did not kill unless it has a label bearing the name, address, phone number, license and permit numbers of the person who killed the deer, bear, migratory game bird or turkey.
+Game processors of deer, bear or turkey (butchers, taxidermists, etc.) shall keep a ledger of all customers.
+Each customer’s name, address, day and evening phone numbers, Conservation ID Number and possession seal number of any black bear or turkey or Confirmation Number, gender and age (fawn or adult) for deer or turkey being processed shall be recorded.
+The ledger must be available for inspection upon request during the hours of 9 a.m. to 5 p.m. by any law enforcement officer or employee of the Division of Fish and Wildlife.

 Possession of naturally shed deer antlers is legal.
 Parts of deer possessed, other than shed antlers, must be from lawfully harvested deer.
 Proof of lawful harvest (Confirmation Number or seal) should be retained for verification.
 Road killed deer with a permit are intended only for consumption; antler possession from these deer is not legal.